paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

   many small objects, code generators can create a performance overhead compared to C extensions.

-  An example is here, with my project on `XML creation <https://github.com/paulross/xmlwriter>`_ where CPython extensions have a clear performance advantage.
+  An example is here, with my project on `XML creation <https://github.com/paulross/xmlwriter>`_ where a CPython C extension has a clear performance advantage.
   A similar performance disparity is recorded by `Microsoft <https://learn.microsoft.com/en-us/visualstudio/python/working-with-c-cpp-python-in-visual-studio?view=vs-2022#call-the-dll-from-python>`_ where pure Python took 0.758 seconds, a CPython C++ extension took 0.076 seconds (a 10x performance improvement)